TeaCommerce/Tea-Commerce-Documentation/docs/changelog/3.x/README.md

 All custom code has to be recompiled using the new dll files because the Assembly versions of the files has changed.
 Because of changes to the price object structure, you need to update templates that use these objects - both email templates and page templates.

 If you upgrade an existing site that has orders that is not yet finalized but has been paid at the payment gateway.
 The gateway can't send notifications to Tea Commerce for these orders as the URL's in Tea Commerce has changed.
-So upgrade with this in mind - properly a late night with tea and biscuits :)
+So upgrade with this in mind - probably a late night with tea and biscuits :)

 Download from [Our Umbraco](https://our.umbraco.com/packages/website-utilities/tea-commerce/)